Getting to know ItsMe

 Most people cringe when I say I represent Self-Love.
 They assume just another one of those self-consumed, self-absorbed narcissistic people.
 No, no, no, I am quite the opposite.

 Loving and liking myself is absolutely necessary if I desire to develop a level of self-esteem that builds self-confidence.
 Loving me means believing in myself and developing my ability to love others.
-Aren't these qualities you would like to build within yourself and be able to encourage your children or your students to build?
+These are qualities worth developing and building in yourself, so you can help, your children or your students to develop and build within themselves.

-If you don't experience yourself as adequate and valuable, how can you expect to help achieve self-love in your children's lives?
-Not an easy task to give to someone what you don't possess yourself.
+If you don't experience yourself as adequate and valuable, it decreases your ability to help your children and students to achieve self-love in their lives.
+It's almost impossible to give to someone what you don't possess yourself.

-Ask yourself and answer these three basic but critical questions:
+Ask yourself these three basic, but, critical questions:

 How much do I love, like and respect myself, and how do I convey that to others?